Climate action starts with you! Here are simple actions you can take today to begin reducing your climate impact.

 Reduce Your Energy Use

-Use cold water setting for clothes washer.
+Use cold water setting for the clothes washer.
 Heating water consumes a lot of energy – 90% of the total needed to wash your clothes – always use a cold-water setting and detergent.

 Replace lights with LEDs.
 90% of the energy used lighting an incandescent bulb goes towards generating heat, not light.
 LED lighting is the cheapest lifecycle cost option – purchasing plus operating costs – and Rocky Mountain Power offers great incentives for homes and businesses.

 Reduce your meat consumption.
-Choose foods that are less carbon intensive and water intensive, such as fruits, vegetables, and grains.
+Choose foods that are less carbon-intensive and water intensive, such as fruits, vegetables, and grains.
 Going vegetarian once a week will reduce your household footprint by 700 pounds of CO2 annually.